Corrosion: Fundamentals and Experimental Methods

 The Corrosion: Fundamentals and Experimental Methods course covers the fundamentals of corrosion and various electrochemical techniques.
 Lectures and laboratories are used to illustrate how electrochemical techniques are applied, when they should be used, and how the various techniques can be integrated to solve complex problems.
 The course will be useful for people entering the corrosion field and for professionals looking for a refresher course.

-This course will be offered in an online format, with live video lectures and lab demonstrations.
-The course is taught by Dr. Gerald Frankel, Dr. Jenifer Locke, and Dr. Eric Schindelholz from the department of Materials Science and Engineering and also Dr. Rudy Buchheit, Dean of the College of Engineering, University of Kentucky.
+This course is offered in an online format, with recorded video lectures and lab demonstrations.
+The course is taught by Dr. Gerald Frankel, Dr. Jenifer Locke, and Dr. Rudy Buchheit, Dean of the College of Engineering, University of Kentucky.

-CLICK HERE to view the 2023 course schedule and covered topics.
+CLICK HERE to view the Autumn 2023 course schedule and covered topics.

 CLICK HERE to learn more about the course's structure.